vychiba/TraderBot/README.md

 * Save the informations (prints stops/takes, times, dates...) of each trade
 * Simulate the trade
 * Change the trade strategy
-* Profits and Losses control
+* Record Profits and Losses

 WARNING: the code is still being refined!